Schindler's List: Controversies

-For the 1997 American television showing, the film was broadcast virtually unedited.
+For the 1997 American television showing, the film was broadcast virtually unedited with the Ford Motor Company serving as the film's sponsor.
 The telecast was the first to receive a TV-M (now TV-MA) rating under the TV Parental Guidelines that had been established earlier that year.
 Tom Coburn, then an Oklahoma congressman, said that in airing the film, NBC had brought television "to an all-time low, with full-frontal nudity, violence and profanity", adding that it was an insult to "decent-minded individuals everywhere."
 Under fire from both Republicans and Democrats, Coburn apologized, saying, "My intentions were good, but I've obviously made an error in judgment in how I've gone about saying what I wanted to say."
 He clarified his opinion, stating that the film ought to have been aired later at night when there would not be "large numbers of children watching without parental supervision."

 Controversy arose in Germany for the film's television premiere on ProSieben.
 Protests among the Jewish community ensued when the station intended to televise it with two commercial breaks of 3–4 minutes each.
 Ignatz Bubis, head of the Central Council of Jews in Germany, said: "It is problematic to interrupt such a movie by commercials."
 Jerzy Kanal, chairman of the Jewish Community of Berlin, added "It is obvious that the film could have a greater impact [on society] when broadcast unimpeded by commercials.
 The station has to do everything possible to broadcast the film without interruption."
 As a compromise, the broadcast included one break consisting of a short news update framed with commercials.
 ProSieben was also obliged to broadcast two accompanying documentaries to the film, showing "The daily lives of the Jews in Hebron and New York" prior to broadcast and "The survivors of the Holocaust" afterwards.